shlomif/perl-App-SVG-Graph/README.md

 # Licence

-svg-graph is open source under the permissive MIT licence.
+svg-graph is open source under the permissive MIT/Expat licence.

 # SEE ALSO